The word perfect is used in the first verse in the book of Job:

 “There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1).

-Today a definition of perfect is “having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be.”
-This word in the Hebrew is tam does not necessarily imply absolute sinlessness.
+Today, a definition of perfect is “having all the required or desirable elements, qualities, or characteristics; as good as it is possible to be.”
+This word in the Hebrew is tam but it does not necessarily imply absolute sinlessness.
 It signifies, rather, completeness, integrity, sincerity, but in a relative sense.
 The man who is perfect in the sight of God is the man who has reached the degree of development that Heaven expects of him at any given time.

 Use in the Bible